grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/07 Modules.md

 These modules are stored on the local filesystem, and accessed either through relative or absolute filesystem paths.
-For a module residing in the local filesystem to be compatible with k6, the module itself may only use relative or absolute filesystem imports to access it's dependencies.
+For a module residing in the local filesystem to be compatible with k6, the module itself may only use relative or absolute filesystem imports to access its dependencies.

 ```javascript